 Domestic violence can be a difficult topic to talk about and to learn about.
 It’s distressing and can make us feel sad, angry, powerless, hurt.
 Taking in the multitude of facts and statistics can feel overwhelming and impersonal.
 Perhaps this even makes it easier to ignore.
 But it is a problem that needs to be brought more into the public consciousness if we are ever to eradicate it.
 One way to make domestic violence education more accessible, palatable, and ubiquitous is through storytelling.
 Stories are powerful didactic tools that humanize, personalize, and empower the lesson we, as a society, need to learn.
 There are many narratives in print and on film that depict abuse accurately and powerfully.

 DVSN uses these “leisure activity” resources in multiple ways.
 All those who attend our trainings receive two non-fiction books along with our substantial manual.
-DVSN Advocates gather for regular movie night to view and discuss films involving domestic violence.
+DVSN Advocates gather for regular movie nights to view and discuss films involving domestic violence.
 Recently, one former Advocate began a book club to lead discussions on fiction titles dealing with abuse.
 Earlier this month, DVSN’s Executive Director, Jacquelin Apsler, was invited to join a discussion with Michelle Bowdler about her book “Is Rape a Crime?
 A Memoir, an Investigation, and a Manifesto” as part of the Goodnow Library Author Series.
 With all this talk of books among the DVSN staff, we wanted to share some of our recommendations (and things that have been recommended to us!) for those looking for a good yarn as a way to access information on abuse.
 Keep reading for a list (which is by no mean exhaustive!) of books, movies, and TV series that depict or discuss domestic violence meaningfully.

 High school senior Betts is immediately and intensely attracted to Aiden the first time she sees him, believing him to be “the one” for whom she will do anything.
 As their relationship progresses, he proves to be possessive, controlling, and both physically and emotionally abusive.